libp2p/hydra-booster/README.md

         Specify the DHT protocol prefix (default "/ipfs") (default "/ipfs") -pstore string
-        Peerstore directory for LevelDB store (defaults to in-memory store) -stagger duration
+        Peerstore directory for LevelDB store (defaults to in-memory store) -random-seed string
+        Seed to use to generate IDs (useful if you want to have persistent IDs).
+Should be Base64 encoded and 256bits -id-offset
+        What offset in the sequence of keys generated from random-seed to start from -stagger duration
         Duration to stagger nodes starts by
   -ui-theme string